 When tailoring a promotion campaign, the following factors should be taken into consideration:

-• Develop an accomplished customer profile with the description of their product category preferences, frequency of purchasing, interest in promotions, and premium segment products.
+- Develop an accomplished customer profile with the description of their product category preferences, frequency of purchasing, interest in promotions, and premium segment products.

-• Identify items/services similarity (multiple relationships).
+- Identify items/services similarity (multiple relationships).

-• Identify relationships between clients and units offered.
+- Identify relationships between clients and units offered.

-• Specify promotion product.
+- Specify promotion product.

 Identifying and targeting particular life events (birthdays, anniversaries, etc.) can take your promotion project to a higher level.
 And the most important task is the extraction and processing of available data by a company.
 Businesses are looking for innovative and high-tech solutions to gain customers’ loyalty, and that’s where recommendation systems step in.

 Recommender systems are one of the most popular applications of data mining and machine learning in the field of digital business.
 They analyze customers’ behavior and then offer quantitative and qualitative suggestions of their preferences.
-The online shop products, web pages, media content, other web service users can be the objects of recommendations.
+The online shop products, web pages, media content, and other web service users can be the objects of recommendations.

 Indeed, 40% of app installs on Google Play come from recommendations.
 Likewise, 60% of watch time on YouTube comes from recommendations as well.

 The system can recommend many different things like movies, news, articles, books, job announcements, commercials, etc. Among the most common applications is Netflix’s recommendation engine, which offers visitors a customized webpage.
-As we search for movies on Netflix, buy goods on Etsy, look for job offers on LinkedIn, the result we are offered is not just a list of the most popular items.
+As we search for movies on Netflix, buy goods on Etsy, and look for job offers on LinkedIn, the result we are offered is not just a list of the most popular items.
 It’s rather a figured-out recommendation conducted according to algorithms that calculate a vast amount of information customers provide with their behavior online.
 Businesses rely on these calculations.
 But how do they compute massive information to come up with a final decision that picky customers rely on?

 Recommendation Systems Development and Advancement

-In the early 2000s, Netflix also organized an open competition for the best users’ rating prediction algorithm.
+In the early 2000s, Netflix also organized an open competition for the best user rating prediction algorithm.
 Since then, recommender systems have gained much attention in the IT community.
 Various open datasets (e.g. MovieLens) contributed to the further development.

-Thanks to the advancements in this field, social media platforms such as TikTok and Instagram are now able to suggest content or business advertisements based on users’ preferences.
+Thanks to the advancements in this field, social media platforms such as TikTok and Instagram are now able to suggest content or business advertisements based on user’s preferences.
 Spotify, a music streaming service, is another example of this technology at work.
 It anticipates personalized playlists (Discover Weekly, etc.) based on listeners’ previous choices and based on what similar users like.

 One more company has made great recommender systems implementation, and this is Amazon.
 The company examines users’ preferences and interactions to determine the items a customer has earlier purchased or viewed or the items they might have in their baskets or wish lists to offer relevant recommendations to consumers and enhance their experience.